kristinemlarson/gnssrefl/docs/README_vwc.md

 ### 3. Estimate VWC

+<code>vwc p038 2016 -year_end 2018</code>

-First stage is to give you "raw" phase results for the four geographic regions (northwest, northeast, etc)
+There are three main parts to this code.
+The first stage is to give you "raw" phase results for the four geographic regions (northwest, northeast, etc)

  <br />
 <img src="p038_Figure_1x.png" width="700">